German Innogy carve-up could complicate SSE's npower merger

-LONDON, March 12 (Reuters) - RWE and E.ON’s surprise carve up of Germany’s Innogy could complicate a merger of SSE and Innogy-owned npower to create Britain’s second largest energy supplier.
+LONDON (Reuters) - RWE and E.ON’s EONGN.DE surprise carve up of Germany’s Innogy (IGY.DE) could complicate a merger of SSE (SSE.L) and Innogy-owned npower to create Britain’s second largest energy supplier, although both firms said it remained on track.

 Under Sunday’s proposed break-up of Innogy, its assets will be divided between parent RWE and E.ON, which would take over npower, potentially raising regulatory concerns, some analysts said on Monday.